Group of seven young adults gathered around a laptop in a classroom, smiling and looking at the screen.

-CKD Care Course
+CKD in Primary Care Course

 Coming 2026

-This self-paced online course is designed for nurse practitioners and primary care clinicians who want a clear, evidence-based framework for identifying, staging, and managing chronic kidney disease across the full continuum of care.
+Chronic kidney disease is common, progressive, and frequently under-recognized in primary care.
+Early stages are often missed, risk is underestimated, and opportunities to slow progression are lost.
+This self-paced online course is designed for nurse practitioners and primary care clinicians who want a clear, evidence-based framework for identifying, staging, and managing kidney disease across the full continuum of care.

 The course emphasizes clinical reasoning over isolated lab values.
-Using evidence-based frameworks, participants learn how to recognize CKD earlier, interpret kidney labs with confidence, assess risk, monitor progression over time, and implement disease-modifying strategies that meaningfully improve outcomes.
+Participants learn how to recognize CKD earlier, interpret kidney labs with confidence, and implement disease-modifying strategies that meaningfully improve outcomes.
+A strong focus is placed on the workup of proteinuria, cardiovascular risk reduction, and timely intervention including when to escalate care or refer to nephrology.

 By the end of this course, you’ll be able to:

-Identify chronic kidney disease earlier in primary care using appropriate screening and confirmation strategies
+• Identify chronic kidney disease earlier in primary care using appropriate screening and confirmation strategies.

 Be the first to know when enrolment opens.